End of World War II in Europe: Aftermath of the war

 On 20 September 1945, the Allied Control Council passed its Control Council Law No. 1 - Repealing of Nazi Laws, which repealed numerous pieces of legislation enacted by the national-socialist regime, putting a de jure end to the Government of Nazi Germany.
 Incidentally, this law should have theoretically reestablished the Weimar Constitution; however, this constitution stayed irrelevant on the grounds of the powers of the Allied Control Council acting as occupying forces.
 On 10 October 1945, Control Council Law No. 2 was also passed, formally abolishing all national-socialist organisations.

 The Declaration Regarding the Defeat of Germany and the Assumption of Supreme Authority by Allied Powers was signed by the four Allies on 5 June.
 It included the following:

 The Governments of the United States of America, the Union of Soviet Socialist Republics, the United Kingdom and the Provisional Government of the French Republic, hereby assume supreme authority with respect to Germany, including all the powers possessed by the German Government, the High Command and any state, municipal, or local government or authority.
-The assumption, for the purposes stated above, of the said authority and powers does not effect the annexation of Germany [i.e., the document does not authorize the Allies to annex Germany].
+The assumption, for the purposes stated above, of the said authority and powers does not effect (Note: Spelling as in the original: effect, not affect.) the annexation of Germany [i.e., the document does not authorize the Allies to annex Germany].